wgsscapstone/dh-topic-models/README.md

 ```

 Warning: this may take a few minutes depending on the size of your dataset.

+**To adjust the number of topics, change the number for k.**

+If your computer is taking a lont time to process, you can
+reduce the nubmer of iterations by adjust 'iter = #'.

 Now, we build the data that supports the website.